-The results of this analysis indicate that future vehicle noise from Mission Road, Capalina Road, State Route 78 (SR-78) and the Sprinter commuter rail are the principal sources of noise that will impact the site.
-Due to the combined roadway and train activities, the outdoor use areas were found to exceed the City's 65 dBA CNEL threshold without noise control recommendations.
-Noise control measures in the form of 5-foot barriers installed at the balconies/decks for the units having direct line of sight to Mission Road is needed to comply with the City of San Marcos Noise standards for multi-family uses based on transportation related noise sources (i.e., vehicle).
+The results of this analysis indicate that future vehicle noise from Las Posas Road, W. Mission Road, Armorlite Drive, State Route 78 (SR-78), and the Sprinter commuter rail are the principal sources of noise that will impact the site.
+Due to the combined roadway and train activities, the outdoor use areas were found to exceed the City's 65 dBA CNEL threshold without noise control measures.
+Noise control recommendations in the form of 3.5-foot barriers installed at the balconies/decks for the units having direct line of sight to W. Mission Road and Las Posas Road is needed to comply with the City of San Marcos Noise standards for multi-family uses based on transportation related noise sources (i.e., vehicle).